twmathew/CS-162/README.txt

 # CS-162
-Contains 2 assignments from CS 162
+Contains 2 assignments from CS 162, each within a branch

 Assignment 3: Demonstrate class design, polymorphism, inheritance.
 Description_of_Assignment.PDF: The assignment prompt.